 17. Benjamin Franklin became a vocal advocate for inoculation after losing his oldest son to smallpox.

-18. Joseph Stalin had a webbed left foot, a sign of the devil in Russian folklore.
+18. Soviet politician Joseph Stalin had a webbed left foot.
+In Russian folklore, this is a sign of the devil.

 19. The Wright brothers may not have done what they did if not for a hockey accident that sent Wilbur Wright into a depression, causing him to cancel his plans of going to Yale, and eventually open the bicycle shop with his brother.